OWASP/www-project-developer-guide/draft/06-design/03-mas-checklist.md

 ### 4.3 Mobile application checklist

-To Do: supply a couple of sentences on the Mobile Application Security (MAS) project and the checklist component MAS Checklist, including its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on the OWASP [Mobile Application Security][owaspmas] (MAS) project and the checklist component MAS Checklist, including its status as an OWASP project and where to find it.

 #### What is MAS Checklist?